Download our 2020 Recycling Guide (pdf, 2.7mb) - email us to request a hard copy

-Twice a year (Spring and Fall), we hold a Special Recycling Collection Event for residents to bring in recyclable materials that are not collected in your recycle carts or dumpsters, such as mattresses, motor oil, and electronic peripherals.
+Periodically, we hold a Special Recycling Collection Event for residents to bring in recyclable materials that are not collected in your recycle carts or dumpsters, such as mattresses, appliances, and electronic peripherals.

 - Recycling helps the environment because items are made into new things instead of sitting unused in the landfill for a lifetime.
 When items are made with recycled materials, then fewer natural resources need to be mined or extracted from the planet.